Tax Guide for Liquor Store Operators and Owners

 Taxable Sales

-The list below is a summary of taxable items typically sold at liquor stores.
+The list below summarizes taxable sales of items typically sold at liquor stores.
 It is not comprehensive.
-If you have questions about a product that is not included here, you may contact our Customer Service Center at 1-800-400-7115.
+If you have questions about a product not included here, you may contact our Customer Service Center at 1-800-400-7115 (TTY:711).
+Customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
+(Pacific time), except state holidays.

 - Alcoholic beverages